 Best MacBooks for photo editing: What to look for

 When you're looking for the best MacBook for photo editing, there isn't necessarily a one-size-fits-all solution.
 Aspects such as power, portability, affordability and more can all weigh on a user's decision.
 However, these are the key things you should be considering in your search.

 MacBooks come with a choice of processors.
-Some use Intel Core-series processors and others use the brand new Apple M1 chip that can be found in the MacBook Pro M1 and MacBook Air M1.
-The M1 chip is ultra energy-efficient, rivaling even high-end Intel processors for speed without siphoning away large chunks of battery life.
-The only significant drawback is that Apple is currently limiting memory to a maximum of 16GB with an MacBook M1 laptop.
+Some use Intel Core-series processors and others use Apple's own M1 chip that can be found in the MacBook Pro M1 and MacBook Air M1.
+The M1 chip is ultra energy-efficient, rivalling even high-end Intel processors for speed without devouring large chunks of battery life.

-In fact, the amount of RAM you decide to invest in is important.
+The amount of RAM you decide to invest in is also important.
 We would recommend a minimum of 16GB or more, as this will help your MacBook load applications more quickly (and keep more open at the same time).
 You might initially think that 16GB of RAM is overkill for your needs, but it's important to remember that you can't upgrade a MacBook's RAM further down the line – so plan ahead for the future!

 If you're working with high resolution photos, perhaps from the best medium format cameras, or the best full frame cameras with high megapixel counts, then a graphics card could definitely come in handy.
 This will help you get better performance out of your MacBook.

 Meanwhile, storage space is definitely something important to consider.
 Unfortunately, while you can replace the hard drive of Windows laptops, it's impossible to do this with a MacBook.
 While you can certainly add the best portable hard drive or best portable SSD to the mix, we'd recommend starting off with a minimum of 500GB of internal storage to give you plenty of space to play with.